-IS researchers have focused in the last decade on designing new artifacts, particularly AI applications in recent years (Ahsen et al., 2019; Kloör et al., 2018) or on examining AI-applications in certain application domains such as healthcare (Mirbabaie et al., 2021) or media organizations (Hofeditz et al., 2021).
+In the last decade, IS researchers have focused on designing new artifacts, particularly AI applications (Ahsen et al., 2019; Kloör et al., 2018) or on examining AI applications in certain application domains such as healthcare (Mirbabaie et al., 2021) or media organizations (Hofeditz et al., 2021).
 However, as AI becomes increasingly more capable, only focusing on AI’s positive side can be misleading or even dangerous.
-Therefore, some IS scholars have begun to establish a discourse within IS (e.g. Mendling et al., 2018; Porra et al., 2019).
-Primary examples of ethical considerations include the greater complexity of AI, and its increasing decision-making autonomy.
-The complexity makes it harder to understand how and why an AI has come to a certain decision—and which decision it will make in the future (Gunning, 2017).
+Therefore, some IS scholars have begun to establish a discourse within IS (e.g., Mendling et al., 2018; Porra et al., 2019).
+Primary examples of ethical considerations include the greater complexity of AI and its increasing decision-making autonomy.
+The complexity makes it harder to understand how and why an AI has come to a certain decision—and what decisions it will make in the future (Gunning, 2017).
 The increasing decision-making autonomy of AI concerns decisions that an AI is able to take on its own with little or no prior human approval or supervision (Kalenka & Jennings, 1999).
 A prominent phenomenon in this context is algorithmic aversion.
-The phenomenon, which could be illustrated by various studies (Dietvorst et al., 2015, 2018), shows that human decision makers tend to choose algorithmic forecasters significantly less than human forecasters, even if the humans repeatedly perform worse in the forecasts.
+The phenomenon, which has been illustrated by various studies (e.g., Dietvorst et al., 2015, 2018), shows that human decision makers tend to choose algorithmic forecasters significantly less than human forecasters, even if the humans repeatedly perform worse in the forecasts.
 Furthermore, people tend to choose a modifiable imperfect algorithm rather than a non-modifiable perfect algorithm.
 One reason for this aversion is the desire of people to have at least some level of control and autonomy (Dietvorst et al., 2018).
 However, this possibility for autonomy and indivisibility is not present in every AI-based system.
-However, there are also studies that show that lay people are more likely to trust algorithms than humans for certain predictions which can be called algorithmic appreciation (Logg et al., 2019).
+There are also studies that show that lay people are more likely to trust algorithms than humans for certain predictions, which can be called algorithmic appreciation (Logg et al., 2019).
 This shows that algorithmic aversion is not always as straightforward as it might seem, and that future research needs to look further into this and further ethical dimensions and phenomena.
-Another ethically relevant area in the context of AI-based systems is trust towards the system (Hofeditz et al., 2021; Mirbabaie, Hofeditz, et al., 2021).
+Another ethically relevant area in the context of AI-based systems is trust in the system (Hofeditz et al., 2021; Mirbabaie, Hofeditz, et al., 2021).